Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Heavy truck traffic and winding roads are common.
 Landslides are doable during heavy rains.

 Local ways of getting around offer an authentic glimpse into everyday life in Buenaventura.
-Embrace the local rhythms and stay mindful of safety recommendations.
+Embrace the local rhythms and stay mindful of safety advice.

 For exploring nearby attractions like Juanchaco and Bahía Málaga National Natural Park, boat taxis are the main way to travel, departing regularly from the main pier.